 Web publishing guidelines & policies - All pages published on University managed servers must comply with the University policies.

-Help Desk (ITS) - The ITS Help Desk offers assistance with all aspects of campus computing.
-The Help Desk is located in the Flawn Academic Center lobby and is open Monday through Thursday from 8AM until 10PM, on Friday from 8AM until 6PM, and on weekends from noon until 5PM.
-You may also contact the Help Desk by e-mail, chat, or phone at 512-475-9400.
+Service Desk (ITS) - The ITS Service Desk offers assistance with all aspects of campus computing.
+The Service Desk is located in the Flawn Academic Center lobby and is open Monday through Friday from 6AM until 10PM and on weekends from 10AM until 5PM.